keenethics/keenethics/posts/1542956400000-from-partners-to-friends-with-worldlabs.md

 Author: Max Savonin
-Title: From Partners to Friends with WorldLabs
+Title: Case Study: From Partners to Friends with WorldLabs
-Subtitle: From Partners to Friends with WorldLabs - Keenethics Blog Meta title: From Partners to Friends with WorldLabs - Keenethics Blog Meta description: The story of one business partnership: from working extra hours under limited resources to taking part in a major business event in London.
+Subtitle: Case Study: From Partners to Friends with WorldLabs - Keenethics Blog Meta title: Case Study: From Partners to Friends with WorldLabs - Keenethics Blog Meta description: The story of one business partnership: from working extra hours under limited resources to taking part in a major business event in London.
 Preview image: /static/posts/from-partners-to-friends-with-worldlabs-prew.jpg